7th Street–Georgia Avenue Limited: History

 Before WMATA implemented the Better Bus Redesign network, Route D4X was previously known as Route 79.
 Prior to route 79, the only express route that operated along Georgia Avenue was the Brightwood Express Line under route 73.
-Route 73 was the main express route operating along Georgia Avenue running between Silver Spring station and Archives station only supplementing routes 70 and 71 as they run local routes.
+Route 73 was the main express route operating along Georgia Avenue running between the intersection of Eastern Avenue & King Street and L'Enfant Plaza station via Georgia Avenue NW, Sherman Avenue, 9th Street NW, and 7th Street NW.
 However, in 2000, route 73 was discontinued and replaced by routes 70 and 71.

 New Route 79

-In response to growing demand along Georgia Avenue plus to reduce overcrowding on routes 70 and 71, WMATA launched route 79 under their new MetroExtra brand on March 19, 2007 as a limited stop express service providing service on high ridership lines.
-Route 79 was the first MetroExtra route introduced by WMATA which operates between Silver Spring station and Archives station during weekday peak-hours only.
+In response to growing demand along Georgia Avenue, plus to reduce overcrowding on routes 70 and 71, WMATA launched Route 79 under their new MetroExtra brand on March 19, 2007 as a limited stop express service providing service on high ridership lines.
+Route 79 was the first MetroExtra route introduced by WMATA which would operate between Silver Spring station and Archives station during weekday peak-hours only.
 The new route will only serve 16 stops northbound and 15 stops southbound.

 The original run of route 79 used the 2007 New Flyer C40LFRs out of Bladensburg division.
 Although, route 79 started using other buses throughout the years, when the C40LFRs undergoes maintenance.
-Today, route 79 can be found mostly using any type of Metrobus.

 Changes

 On September 25, 2011, new midday service was added to route 79 which operates every 10–12 minutes.

 On March 24, 2013, new Saturday service was added to route 79.
-The line will operate every 15 minutes between 6:00 a.m. and 7:00 p.m. only.
+The line would operate every 15 minutes between 6:00 a.m. and 7:00 p.m. only.

 On December 29, 2013, new Sunday service was added to route 79 also operating between 6:00 a.m. and 7:00 p.m. operating every 15 minutes.

-In 2018, WMATA began experiencing "cashless" payment on buses as part of a pilot to speed up travel time.
-One of the routes that will work for the pilot was route 79.

 During WMATA's FY2021 budget year proposal, WMATA proposed to raise the MetroExtra fare from $2.00 to $3.00 at all times.
 However, WMATA also proposed to operate route 79 up to 10:00 p.m. instead of 7:00 p.m. daily.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service was also suspended and replaced by the 70.

 On August 23, 2020, southbound route 79 service was rerouted to operate along 7th street instead of 9th street in order to streamline service.
 Weekend service was also restored.

+On June 10, 2021, WMATA proposed to increase the 79 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.

 On September 5, 2021, the 79 was increased to operate every 12 minutes daily between 7AM and 9PM daily.

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the 79 was renamed into the D4X, keeping the same routing.